wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'joined a{cult} CULT',
     'gained draconic features',
     'became drones',
-    'started to CULTivate strange fungi',
+    'started to cultivate strange fungi',
     'adapted to survive scalding steam',
     'adapted to survive underwater',
     'started to be regulated by EARTH MEPHITS',